Starkville to Meridian - Serving Central and East Mississippi

 Ready to Build Your Fence?

-For incorporated areas, start with the town hall or municipal clerk to verify whether a fence permit or site plan is required.
-For unincorporated Choctaw County parcels, confirmation runs through the Choctaw County Chancery Clerk's office - Chancery Court Clerk Steve Montgomery, P.O.
-Box 250, Ackerman, MS 39735, phone 662-285-6329 - particularly when the fence ties into a new driveway, a recorded easement, or a boundary-line question.
+If your place is in one of the incorporated towns, we start with the town hall or municipal clerk to confirm whether a fence permit or site plan is needed.
+For unincorporated Choctaw County parcels, that confirmation runs through the Choctaw County Chancery Clerk's office - Chancery Court Clerk Steve Montgomery, P.O.
+Box 250, Ackerman, MS 39735, phone 662-285-6329 - especially when a fence ties into a new driveway, a recorded easement, or a boundary-line question.
+You don't have to chase any of that down yourself; tell us where you are and we'll point you to exactly what applies.

 Popular Fence Styles in Choctaw County